 2013 In this instance I am exploring the use of punchcards that are designed for transferring and knitting at the same time as seen in Studio simple lace in machines such as Brother, where the operation is the result of using 2 different carriages.

 the Studio card used the resulting fabric The method: both carriages are used to select needles, use lace extension rails on both sides of the machine.
 Cancel end needle selection on knit carriage underside if possible, or push end needles back manually if needed to avoid their corresponding stitches being transferred throughout the piece.
 Set up for knitting the pattern as usual, punchcard row 3 (marked in pencil) becomes row 1 of the design when the above card is used in the Brother machine.
 The arrows always indicate the direction the lace carriage will move across the knit to make transfers in the direction of that same arrow.

 - begin pattern knitting with COR, card locked, change knob on KC, no cam buttons in use.
 This will result in needle selection, but the fabric produced is in stocking stitch.
 The lace carriage is engaged o the opposite side, moves toward the knit carriage to make the transfers, as it travels across the bed the now empty needles will once again be in the B position.

 2. (lace carriage) travels back to right and is released off the machine (same needle selection appears, but those needles are now emptied of yarn)

 3. COL: KC moves left to right, knitting the single row, all needle hooks now are now full, new needle selection occurs

-These 4 steps are repeated throughout the knit, with the knit carriage knitting and selecting, the lace carriage following its selection to make the required transfers.
+These 4 steps are repeated throughout the knitting, with the knit carriage knitting and selecting, the lace carriage following its selection to make the required transfers.
 Not every transfer row will match the direction of the arrows as marked on the studio punchcard.